-House Finishes – The number one reasons many buyers elect to buy a new build is the ability to select all the interior finishes.
+House Finishes – The number one reason many buyers elect to buy a new build is the ability to select all the interior finishes.
 Buyers can select the flooring, paint, appliances, and fixtures of their home.
 They can select the color and style of cabinets in the kitchen and bathrooms.
 Select the color of granite in the kitchen and bathrooms.

 Energy Efficiencies – New building today incorporates many energy efficiencies in the building process.
 The Heating and AC units today are more efficient than in years past.
 Also, windows and insulation incorporate new technology which typically helps reduce heating and cooling costs.

 Cons of New Home Construction

 Your lot – Could there be a downside to buying a new home?
 Some home builders only release a few lots every few weeks.
 Also, a builder may have 200 homes, but the builder typically does not make all 200 lots available.
 They have a build path to follow.
 Additionally, infrastructure needs to be completed such as roads, sidewalks, community areas such as parks, pools or playground equipment, golf course, etc. Not all of these amenities may be completed by the time the builder opens up the first few lots for sale.

 If you want your new home to be close to these areas, you may need to wait for an unknown period of time until the desired lots are available.
 Also, there are premiums on lots in a more desirable location.
 This increased expense can add thousands of dollars to your new home.